 This is the moment where you allow yourself to feel human again, connected with someone else as well as yourself, making a massage, a facial, reflexology or whatever else you happen to choose, so much more than a physical way to relieve muscle tension, and a much deeper, powerful experience.

-It is this very powerful impact that touch can have that inspired the formation of TpoT in 2015, the not for profit organization that aims to make all spa therapist in the UK cancer aware by 2018.
+It is this very powerful impact that touch can have, that inspired the formation of the SATCC – the only dedicated body of industry experts providing dedicated training for spa therapists to ensure they can treat spa guests at all stages of their cancer journey.
+It has also been central to creating Safe Hands for Cancer from Spabreaks.com.
+It works with the SATCC and identifies spa destinations where therapists have had the right level of training to adapt treatments for anyone with or recovering from cancer.
 The aim is that anyone with or recovering from cancer will be able to have a spa treatment, knowing that the skills and expertise to cater to their particular sensitivities are always catered to – a practice that has had barriers in its place for longer than the spa industry would care to admit.

 Just like laughing, kissing and sex, the simple hug has been the subject of numerous scientific studies and the end result is that it simply makes life better, which none of us can really argue with.
 On a more practical note however, the health benefits range from an improved immune system to reduced stress and lower cortisol levels, lower blood pressure, better sleep, decreased heart rates and increased nerve activity.

 The tall and the short of all of that is that on balance touch, or a hug, can increase your life span, not to mention your mood and your relationships thanks to a generally better state of mind and increased levels of oxytocin (the ‘love hormone’ for want of a better description).